-Women's empowerment: Synergies among adaptation, mitigation, and food security
+25 Women's empowerment: Synergies among adaptation, mitigation, and food security

-- 26 Empowered and valued women in their societies increases their capacity to improve food security - 27 under climate change, make substantial contributions to their own well-being, to that of their families - and of their communities (Langer et al. 2015; Ajani et al. 2013; Alston 2014) (high confidence). - Women's empowerment includes economic, social and institutional arrangements and may include - targeting men in integrated agriculture programs to change gender norms and improve nutrition (Kerr - et al. 2016).
-Empowerment through collective action and groups-based approaches in the near-term - has the potential to equalise relationships on the local, national and global scale (Ringler et al. 2014). - 33 Empowered women are crucial to creating effective synergies among adaptation, mitigation, and food - 34 security.
+Empowered and valued women in their societies increases their capacity to improve food security 26 27 under climate change, make substantial contributions to their own well-being, to that of their families and of their communities (Langer et al. 2015; Ajani et al. 2013; Alston 2014) (high confidence).
+28 29 Women's empowerment includes economic, social and institutional arrangements and may include 30 targeting men in integrated agriculture programs to change gender norms and improve nutrition (Kerr 31 et al. 2016).
+Empowerment through collective action and groups-based approaches in the near-term 32 has the potential to equalise relationships on the local, national and global scale (Ringler et al. 2014).
+33 Empowered women are crucial to creating effective synergies among adaptation, mitigation, and food 34 security.

-- 35 In Western Kenya, widows in their new role as main livelihood providers invested in sustainable - 36 innovations like rainwater harvesting systems and agroforestry (this can serve as both adaptation and - 37 mitigation), and worked together in formalised groups of collective action (Gabrielsson and Ramasar - 38 2013) to ensure food and water security.
-In Nepal, women's empowerment had beneficial outcomes in - maternal and children nutrition, reducing the negative effect of low production diversity (Malapit et - 40 al. 2015).
-Integrated nutrition and agricultural programs have increased women's decision-making - the state of the s - 41 power and control over home gardens in Burkina Faso (van den Bold et al. 2015) with positive - 42 impacts on food security.
+35 In Western Kenya, widows in their new role as main livelihood providers invested in sustainable 36 innovations like rainwater harvesting systems and agroforestry (this can serve as both adaptation and mitigation), and worked together in formalised groups of collective action (Gabrielsson and Ramasar 37 38 2013) to ensure food and water security.
+In Nepal, women's empowerment had beneficial outcomes in 39 maternal and children nutrition, reducing the negative effect of low production diversity (Malapit et 40 al. 2015).
+Integrated nutrition and agricultural programs have increased women's decision-making 41 power and control over home gardens in Burkina Faso (van den Bold et al. 2015) with positive 42 impacts on food security.

-5.1.4 Food systems in AR5, SR15, and the Paris Agreement
+44 5.1.4 Food systems in AR5, SR1.5, and the Paris Agreement

-- Food, and its relationship to the environment and climate change, has grown in prominence since the - 46 Rio Declaration in 1992, where food production is Chapter 14 of Agenda 21, to the Paris Agreement
+Food, and its relationship to the environment and climate change, has grown in prominence since theRio Declaration in 1992, where food production is Chapter 14 of Agenda 21, to the Paris Agreement

-- of 2015, which includes the need to ensure food security under the threat of climate change on its first - 2 page.
-This growing prominence of food is reflected in recent IPCC reports, including its Fifth - 3 Assessment Report (IPCC 2014a) and the Special Report on Global Warming of 1.5°C (SR15) (IPCC - 4 2018a).
+Subject to Copy-editing Do Not Cite, Quote or Distribute of 2015, which includes the need to ensure food security under the threat of climate change on its first page.
+This growing prominence of food is reflected in recent IPCC reports, including its Fifth Assessment Report (IPCC 2014a) and the Special Report on Global Warming of 1.5°C (SR1.5) (IPCC 2018a).

-5.1.4.1 Food systems in AR5 and SR15
+6 5.1.4.1 Food systems in AR5 and SR1.5